 Getting good quality backlinks isn’t easy though, it requires you to generate good content worthy of being shared.
 People will start to naturally share your content if the quality of it is good.

 If Google sees issues with your website, they’ll give you a penalty.
 This is a very unlikely scenario, but it could be the solution to your headaches.

 If you haven’t already, we recommend setting up Google Search Console with your website.
 It’ll give you insights into your site and let you know if your website is being penalized.

 Set up Google Search Console here: https://search.google.com/search-console/about

 7. You need more quality content

-Writing higher quality content that directly relates to the services and products you provide will help your website rise up the rankings on Google.
+Writing higher-quality content that directly relates to the services and products you provide will help your website rise up the rankings on Google.

 8. You might have unknown technical issues.

-It would be worth getting an SEO specialist to do a full technical audit on your website to find any issues you might not be able to find on your own.
+It would be worth getting an SEO specialist to do a full technical audit on your website to find any issues you might not be able to see on your own.
 SEO specialists have access to a wide range of tools that’ll be able to spot any technical issues.

-Getting ranked on Google isn’t an overnight thing (otherwise the front page of Google would be changing every other minute).
+Getting ranked on Google isn’t an overnight thing (otherwise, the front page of Google would be changing every other minute).
 Don’t worry if you’re not ranking straight away.
 Preparing your website as quickly as possible using high-quality SEO will accelerate the process of showing up on Google and other search engines.